dipjyoti0007/Basic-Heater-Control-System/README.md

 🔥 Heater Control System with State Machine using ESP32 This project simulates a smart heater control system built on the ESP32 platform, designed to manage temperature levels efficiently using real-time sensor feedback and state-based logic.
 It uses a DHT22 sensor to monitor temperature and humidity, and actuates a heater, fan, and buzzer accordingly, while displaying the system state on a 16x4 I2C LCD display.

 🚀 Features

-Real-time temperature and humidity monitoring using DHT22
+-- Real-time temperature and humidity monitoring using DHT22

-Heater and fan control based on temperature thresholds
+-- Heater and fan control based on temperature thresholds

-State-based logic system:
+-- State-based logic system:

-IDLE: System inactive
+---- IDLE: System inactive

-HEATING: Temperature below target
+---- HEATING: Temperature below target

-STABILIZING: Approaching target
+---- STABILIZING: Approaching target

-TARGET_REACHED: Desired temperature maintained
+---- TARGET_REACHED: Desired temperature maintained

-OVERHEAT: Safety shutdown with fan & buzzer alert
+---- OVERHEAT: Safety shutdown with fan & buzzer alert

-Visual feedback on LCD and Serial Monitor
+-- Visual feedback on LCD and Serial Monitor

-Auditory alert via active buzzer on overheat
+-- Auditory alert via active buzzer on overheat

-Simulation-ready using Wokwi for virtual testing
+-- Simulation-ready using Wokwi for virtual testing

 🧰 Hardware Components

-ESP32 Dev Board
+- ESP32 Dev Board

-DHT22 Temperature and Humidity Sensor
+- DHT22 Temperature and Humidity Sensor

-I2C 16x4 LCD
+- I2C 16x4 LCD

-Active Buzzer
+- Active Buzzer

-2× LEDs or relays (to simulate fan and heater)
+- 2× relays (to simulate fan and heater)

 🔄 Operation

-Continuously reads temperature and humidity every second.
+* Continuously reads temperature and humidity every second.

-Based on temperature, the system transitions through five states using a finite state machine (FSM).
+* Based on temperature, the system transitions through five states using a finite state machine (FSM).

-The LCD displays current temperature, humidity, heater/fan status, and active state.
+* The LCD displays current temperature, humidity, heater/fan status, and active state.

-An overheat condition (>35°C) triggers a buzzer and fan for safety.
+* An overheat condition (>35°C) triggers a buzzer and fan for safety.